Indigenous communities

 Indigenous fisheries & science

-As a Graphic Recorder I was invited by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) to work with the Torres Strait Tropical Rock Lobster Fishery stakeholders in their science and training workshops.
-Graphic recording is a great way to engage with stakeholders, particularly around their fishery science and training needs.
-I have been fortunate to work with the Torres Strait Lobster fishers for two years now and they are always interested and interactive with my drawings and at times even jump up on the whiteboard with me!
+My first ever graphic recording job was for the Commonwealth Scientific and Industrial Research Organisation (CSIRO) working with the Torres Strait Tropical Rock Lobster Fishery stakeholders to picture their science and training workshops.
+Graphic recording provided a unique, powerful and engaging way to communicate this often complex fishery science and their training needs with fishers.
+I have been fortunate to work with the Torres Strait Lobster fishers for a number of years and they are always very interested and interactive with my drawings and at times even jump up on the whiteboard with me to share their own visual storytelling, which is always a privilege.
 This is a Commonwealth fishery managed by the Australian Fisheries Management Authority (AFMA) and you can read about one of the fishery science Workshops I graphically recorded here: Illustrating different ways to communicate with fishery stakeholders.

 image